 For some passive-aggressive parents, their behaviors may be unintentional but instead may be learned behaviors from their own family and parents.
 For example, the problem parent may have grown up in a family environment where it wasn’t safe to assert themselves and where the honest expression of feelings was discouraged or punished.
 Another example is where the parent grew up in a family where one of their parents was dominant and the other was subservient.
 To avoid conflict with the dominant parent, the subservient parent may lie or keep secrets to get what they want out of the relationship.
 The result is that some children don’t develop healthy means of self-expressing and coping mechanisms to deal with everyday frustrations.
 Instead, they grow into adults who have learned to channel hostility and vindictiveness through passive-aggressive behaviors.

 2. Set and keep limits – Unfortunately, tolerating passive aggression usually encourages the negative behavior to continue and to intensify.
-Therefore, you must set and keep limits in response to the passive-aggressive’s behaviors.
+Therefore, you must set and keep limits in response to co-parent’s passive-aggressive behaviors.
 Oftentimes, the “limits” I’m referring to are set out in family court orders such as parenting schedules, informing each parent of medical treatment, or required communication between parents.
 In the scenario I described above, the father should remind the mother of her court-ordered obligation of both parents to timely respond to each other’s communications about the child.
-Additionally, if the problem continues, the father should inform that mother that although he wishes to avoid conflict, he will turn the situation over to his lawyer if the mother continues to ignore him.
+Additionally, if the problem continues, the father should inform the mother that although he wishes to avoid conflict, he will turn the situation over to his lawyer if the mother continues to ignore him.
 If the problem persists, the father should follow through to keep those limits in place by contacting his lawyer.
 Sometimes, a letter from your lawyer to the problem parent may be enough to avoid returning to court.

 3. Be Assertive but not combative – Being assertive doesn’t mean being disrespectful or hostile.
-Remember that this is a power-struggle that you will lose if you lose your cool.
+Remember that this is a power struggle that you will lose if you lose your cool.
 After all, the end-game for the passive-aggressive parent is for you to blow your stack first.
 Don’t go on a personal attack against the problem parent and don’t pour over the history of the problems you’ve had with them.
 Be clear and business-like in your communications and stick to the issue at hand.

-4. Avoid Tit-for-Tat – It is only natural that you may feel the urge to “strike back.”
+4. Avoid tit-for-tat – It is only natural that you may feel the urge to “strike back.”
 However, striking back only escalates the other parent’s passive-aggressive behaviors and fuels their frequent claims that they are a “victim” of your aggression.
 Be prepared for the passive-aggressive parent to try to suck you into more conflict.
 Take for example the scenario I described above.
 Let’s say that after being ignored, the father reminds the mother of her obligation to communicate and proposes one final time to meet the mother to deliver the child’s medicine.
-The mother finally texts back to the father “”I knew it would be a problem and you would not bring the medicine so I made other arrangements.”
+The mother finally texts back to the father “I knew it would be a problem and you would not bring the medicine so I made other arrangements.”
 By her response, the mother is trying to portray herself (and the child) as a “victim” of the father, to insinuate that the father is “bad,” and to bait the father into an argument.
 Understandably, the father may be frustrated and angered by the mother’s poor behavior and feel the need to attack.
 Here, the father could respond by indicating that if the mother will communicate in the future, then he will work with her to solve the problem.
 Otherwise, the father could choose to let the conversation, and the potential for conflict, end there without a response.
 Either way, the father should let the issue go at that point because the true concern (does the child have medicine) has been resolved.

 Final Thoughts on Dealing with a Passive-Aggressive Parent

-Even if you follow the four ways I’ve suggested to deal with a passive-aggressive behavior, the bottom line is that it is never easy.
+Even if you follow the four ways I’ve suggested to deal with passive-aggressive behavior, the bottom line is that it is never easy.
 For many parents, it is a constant, ongoing, and exhausting process.
-Oftentimes, once you’ve learned to deal with a set of passive-aggressive behaviors, some problem parents will find newer, more vindictive ways to behave.
+Oftentimes, once you’ve learned to deal with a set of passive-aggressive behaviors, some problem co-parents will find newer, more vindictive ways to behave.
 No matter what happens, it is important that you don’t let the passive-aggressive parent control you by turning you into a person or parent that you don’t want to be.
 In the end, the only way to avoid losing is not to play the game.